Two Dogs Dining

 78. See # 61.

-79. You just got pulled over by a state trooper who saw you about to read my blog while doing 55 mph in a hospital zone.
+79. You just got pulled over by a state trooper who saw you about to read this blog posting while doing 55 mph in a hospital zone.

 80. You weren't breast fed.